bobbyiliev/github-activity-bash-script/README.md

 # GitHub Activity Demo Script

-This script aims to prove why you should be too quick at judging people by their GitHub activity stats.
+This script aims to prove why you should not be too quick at judging people by their GitHub activity stats.

 The script will turn your contributions graph from this: